softwareconstruction240/autograder/docs/overall-grading-flow.md

 ```

 ### Grading flow diagram
-The following diagram expands on the `executeGrader()` step from the previous diagram.
+The following diagram expands on the `submit(Grader)` call at the end of the previous diagram.
 The diagram illustrates the execution of a single Grader from start to completion.
 Multiple Graders are managed by an [Executor Service](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ExecutorService.html) with a threadpool size of 1.
 Upon completion, a `Submission` is created and uploaded to the database.
 The diagram is simplified as follows:
 - `PreviousPhasePassoffTestGrader` is abstracted and is represented by Grader.